lloydestrada/springboot-cruddemo/README.md

 # Spring Boot CRUD Demo

-This is a mini project built with **Spring Boot** that demonstrates basic **CRUD (Create, Read, Update, Delete)** functionality.
+This is a mini application project built with **Spring Boot** that demonstrates basic **CRUD (Create, Read, Update, Delete)** functionality.
 It connects to a MySQL database and uses Spring Data JPA for database interactions.

 ## Features